UK stocks fall as HSBC overhaul fails to impress

 “We have seen a little bit of a pullback ...
 There is a fair amount of volatility in the market,” said London Capital Group analyst Brenda Kelly.

-The FTSE 100 index closed down 0.5 percent at 6,753.80 points.
+The FTSE 100 index was down 0.7 percent at 6,740.49 points by 1428 GMT.
 The index is up about 3 percent year-to-date, but has underperformed pan-European shares, which are up 11 percent over the same period.

 Economic data brought some good news, with the UK’s trade deficit falling to its lowest in over a year in April.
 Sterling hit a one-month low versus the euro, while the UK received the strongest demand in more than five years at an auction of index-linked government bonds.